microsoft/vscode-chrome-debug/README.md

 * `trace`: When true, the adapter logs its own diagnostic info to this file: `~/.vscode/extensions/msjsdiag.debugger-for-chrome/vscode-chrome-debug.txt`.
 This is often useful info to include when filing an issue on GitHub.
 If you set it to "verbose", it will also log to the console.
 * `runtimeExecutable`: Workspace relative or absolute path to the runtime executable to be used.
 If not specified, Chrome will be used from the default install location
 * `runtimeArgs`: Optional arguments passed to the runtime executable
-* `userDataDir`: Can be set to a temp directory, then Chrome will use that directory as the user profile directory.
-If Chrome is already running when you start debugging with a launch config, then the new instance won't start in remote debugging mode.
-If you don't want to close the original instance, you can set this property and the new instance will correctly be in remote debugging mode.
+* `userDataDir`: Normally, if Chrome is already running when you start debugging with a launch config, then the new instance won't start in remote debugging mode.
+So by default, the extension launches Chrome with a separate user profile in a temp folder.
+Use this option to set a different path to use, or set to false to launch with your default user profile.
 * `url`: On a 'launch' config, it will launch Chrome at this URL.
 * `urlFilter`: On an 'attach' config, or a 'launch' config with no 'url' set, search for a page with this url and attach to it.
 It can also contain wildcards, for example, `"localhost:*/app"` will match either `"http://localhost:123/app"` or `"http://localhost:456/app"`, but not `"http://stackoverflow.com"`.
 * `sourceMaps`: By default, the adapter will use sourcemaps and your original sources whenever possible.
 You can disable this by setting `sourceMaps` to false.